10Life/strapi-plugin-advanced-cache-manager/README.md

 npm install
 ```

 Now we need to register plugin so strapi can use it.
-In order to do that we need to create (if not already created) ./config/plugins.js file and add entry to it.
-(Follow How to use section) Plus the follwing line
+In order to do that we need to create (if not already created) `./config/plugins.js` file and add entry to it.
+(Follow How to use section)
 ```
 module.exports = ({ env }) => ({
   "advanced-cache-manager": {
     enabled: true,
+    // add this line
-    resolve: "./src/plugins/advanced-cache-manager"
+    resolve: "./src/plugins/strapi-plugin-advanced-cache-manager
     // rest of the configuration
   },
 });